Line 207 – Registered pension plan (RPP) deduction

 RPP amounts can include:

-You can deduct the total of your RPP contributions for current service, or for past service for 1990 or later years, on your 2012 tax return.
-However, you cannot carry forward the amount you cannot deduct to 2013 or later years.
+You can deduct the total of your RPP contributions for current service, or for past service for 1990 or later years, on your 2015 income tax and benefit return.
+However, you cannot carry forward the amount not deducted to 2016 or later years.

-In some cases, you may be able to deduct for 2012 only part of the past service contributions you made for 1989 or earlier years.
-If this applies, you can carry forward the amount you cannot deduct to 2013 or later years.
+In some cases, you may be able to deduct for 2015 only part of the past service contributions you made for 1989 or earlier years.
+If this applies, you can carry forward the amount not deducted to 2016 or later years.

 Pension benefits you earn on a past-service basis for 1990 or later years may cause a past-service pension adjustment (PSPA).

 You can see Guide T4040, RRSPs and Other Registered Plans for Retirement, or contact us to find out how much you can deduct if any of the following applies:

 - you contributed more than $3,500 and your information slip shows a past-service amount for a period before 1990;

 - you contributed in a previous year, for a period before 1990, and could not deduct part of the contributions;